talis/blueprint_rb/docs/HierarchyApi.md

 api_instance = BlueprintClient::HierarchyApi.new

 namespace = "namespace_example" # String | identifier namespacing the blueprint.
+It must start with a letter or underscore and can only be followed by letters, numbers and underscores.

 begin